django-community-amateur-radio/w2d-announcement/README.md

 Special Events give radio operators a "reason" to either activate for others to find them, or to search out the activators.

+#### How can I find an activator?

+PSKreporter is a good start as FT8/FT4 is definitely planned, but regular spotting networks could be helpful for any voice or morse code operating.

 #### Will there be a certificate?

 Yes, it will be possible to get a W2D commemmorative certificate afterward.